RepGraphics/RepGraphics/README.md

 ---

-### 🌟 Thank you for visiting!
-Feel free to explore my repositories and connect. 🌟
+### Thanks for visiting.
+If you'd like to collaborate, sponsor, or discuss a project, feel free to connect through the links above.

 </div>